BarayEfe/Fireworks-p5.js/README.md

 <br>
 I hope you'll find them helpful or just enjoy them.
 <br><br>
-You can use the link barayefe.github.io/p5.jsProjects to play with some of the projects without needing to set them up on your own computer.
+You can use the link <a href="barayefe.github.io/p5.jsProjects">barayefe.github.io/p5.jsProjects<a> to play with some of the projects without needing to set them up on your own computer.
 <br><br>
 **Hope you like it.**